 x is configured by changing the SuccessfulSamplesRequired property in load-balancing settings.

-For the sets of healthy backends in the backend pool, Front Door additionally measures and maintains the latency (round-trip time) for each backend.
+For sets of healthy origins in an origin group, Front Door measures and maintains the latency for each origin.

-If a single endpoint is a member of multiple backend pools, Azure Front Door optimizes the number of health probes sent to the backend to reduce the load on the backend.
+If a single endpoint is a member of multiple origin groups, Front Door will optimize the number of health probes sent to the origin to reduce the load on the origin.
 Health probe requests will be sent based on the lowest configured sample interval.
-The health of the endpoint in all pools will be determined by the responses from same health probes.
+The health of the endpoint in all origin groups will be determined by the responses from same health probes.

 Complete health probe failure

-If health probes fail for every backend in a backend pool, then Front Door considers all backends unhealthy and routes traffic in a round robin distribution across all of them.
+If health probes fail for every origin in an origin group, then Front Door considers all origins unhealthy and routes traffic in a round robin distribution across all of them.

-Once any backend returns to a healthy state, then Front Door will resume the normal load-balancing algorithm.
+Once an origin returns to a healthy state, Front Door resumes the normal load-balancing algorithm.

 Disabling health probes

-If you have a single backend in your backend pool, you can choose to disable the health probes reducing the load on your application backend.
-Even if you have multiple backends in the backend pool but only one of them is in enabled state, you can disable health probes.
+If you have a single origin in your origin group, you can choose to disable health probes to reduce the load on your application.
+If you have multiple origins in your origin group and more than one of them is in enabled state, you can't disable health probes.